-PLC Error Cod les Error Code Status Flag Error Name Category Causes Solutions 204 SC30 Run Edit Project Error Warning The RUN Time Edit program download failed.
-The program download was not completed.
-The PLC will continue in RUN with the previous program.
-205 SC32 C2-DCM FW Version Error Warning The C2-DCM contains a firmware version that is incompatible the main processor.
-Connect the CLICK software to the CLICK PLC and update the firmware of the CPU module.
-301 X101 IO1 Module Error Error The analog I/O module in I/O1 position is not functioning.
-Power cycle the CLICK PLUS PLC.
+PLC Error Codes Error Code Status Flag Error Name Category Causes Solutions 301 X101 IO1 Module Error Error The analog I/O module in I/O1 position is not functioning.
+Power cycle the CLICK PLC.
 If the same error occurs again, replace the analog I/O module.
 302 X201 IO2 Module Error Error The analog I/O module in I/O2 position is not functioning.
-Power cycle the CLICK PLUS PLC.
+Power cycle the CLICK PLC.
 If the same error occurs again, replace the analog I/O module.
 303 X301 IO3 Module Error Error The analog I/O module in I/O3 position is not functioning.
-Power cycle the CLICK PLUS PLC.
+Power cycle the CLICK PLC.
 If the same error occurs again, replace the analog I/O module.
 304 X401 IO4 Module Error Error The analog I/O module in I/O4 position is not functioning.
-Power cycle the CLICK PLUS PLC.
+Power cycle the CLICK PLC.
 If the same error occurs again, replace the analog I/O module.
 305 X501 IO5 Module Error Error The analog I/O module in I/O5 position is not functioning.
-Power cycle the CLICK PLUS PLC.
+Power cycle the CLICK PLC.
 If the same error occurs again, replace the analog I/O module.
 306 X601 IO6 Module Error Error The analog I/O module in I/O6 position is not functioning.
-Power cycle the CLICK PLUS PLC.
+Power cycle the CLICK PLC.
 If the same error occurs again, replace the analog I/O module.
 307 X701 IO7 Module Error Error The analog I/O module in I/O7 position is not functioning.
-Power cycle the CLICK PLUS PLC.
+Power cycle the CLICK PLC.
 If the same error occurs again, replace the analog I/O module.
 308 X801 IO8 Module Error Error The analog I/O module in I/O8 position is not functioning.
-Power cycle the CLICK PLUS PLC.
+Power cycle the CLICK PLC.
 If the same error occurs again, replace the analog I/O module.
-310 X102 IO1 Missing 24V Warning The analog I/O module in I/O1 position is missing external 24VDC input.
-Apply 24VDC to the analog I/O module.
+310 X102 IO1 Missing 24V Warning The analog I/O module in I/O1 position is missing external 24VDC input Apply 24VDC to the analog I/O module.
 311 X103 IO1 CH1 Burnout Warning CH1 on the analog I/O module in I/ O1 position senses burnout or open circuit.
 Check the wiring for CH1.
 Replace the sensor if it is broken.
 312 X106 IO1 CH2 Burnout Warning CH2 on the analog I/O module in I/ O1 position senses burnout or open circuit.
 Check the wiring for CH2.
 Replace the sensor if it is broken.
 313 X109 IO1 CH3 Burnout Warning CH3 on the analog I/O module in I/ O1 position senses burnout or open circuit.
 Check the wiring for CH3.
 Replace the sensor if it is broken.
 314 X112 IO1 CH4 Burnout Warning CH4 on the analog I/O module in I/ O1 position senses burnout or open circuit.
 Check the wiring for CH4.
 Replace the sensor if it is broken.
-320 X202 IO2 Missing 24V Warning The analog I/O module in I/O2 position is missing external 24VDC input.
-Apply 24VDC to the analog I/O module.
-The S Status F lags are tur ned ON w hen the related errors occur.
+320 X202 IO2 Missing 24V Warning The analog I/O module in I/O2 position is missing external 24VDC input Apply 24VDC to the analog I/O module.
+321 X203 IO2 CH1 Burnout Warning CH1 on the analog I/O module in I/ O2 position senses burnout or open circuit.
+Check the wiring for CH1.
+Replace the sensor if it is broken.
+322 X206 IO2 CH2 Burnout Warning CH2 on the analog I/O module in I/ O2 position senses burnout or open circuit Check the wiring for CH2.
+Replace the sensor if it is broken.
+The St tatus Flag s are turned O N when the i related errors occur.